Thomas A. Cropper

-Thomas Albert Cropper (born June 20, 1959) is an American retired United States Navy rear admiral and academic administrator serving as president of the California State University Maritime Academy.
+Thomas Albert Cropper (born June 20, 1959) is an American retired United States Navy rear admiral and retired academic administrator who previously served as president of the California State University Maritime Academy.
 Cropper was appointed on July 1, 2012 with the rank of honorary rear admiral in the U.S. Maritime Service.

 Early life and education

 Born in Maryland, Cropper earned a Bachelor of Arts in engineering operations from Iowa State University in 1981.
-He also earned a Master of Arts in aviations systems from the University of Tennessee and Master of Arts in world politics from the Catholic University of America.
+He also earned a Master of Arts in aviation systems from the University of Tennessee and Master of Arts in world politics from the Catholic University of America.
 He is a distinguished graduate of the Naval War College, earning a third Master of Arts in national security and strategic studies.

 Navy career

 Operational assignments

-Upon his graduation from Iowa State University, Cropper entered the navy as an ensign.
-During his thirty-one-year navy career, he served in a variety of command and staff positions.
-He was designated a naval aviator in 1982, followed by operational assignments with three aircraft carrier-based jet squadrons.
-He went on to serve as the commanding officer of an F/A-18 strikefighter squadron and as commander of the air wing aboard USS Nimitz.
-Cropper has embarked on eight extended deployments, on USS America (CV-66), USS Forrestal (CV-59), USS Enterprise (CVN-65), USS Eisenhower (CVN-69), and USS Nimitz (CVN-68) and flew nearly 5,000 hours in 43 different aircraft while logging over 1200 carrier arrested landings.
+Upon his graduation from Iowa State University, Cropper entered the U.S. Navy as an ensign and commenced flight training.
+During his thirty-one-year naval career, he served in a variety of command and staff positions.
+He was designated a Naval Aviator upon graduation from the strike jet training pipeline in 1982, followed by operational assignments with three aircraft carrier-based jet squadrons where he flew the A-6 Intruder and the F/A-18 Hornet.
+He went on to serve as the commanding officer of Strike Fighter Squadron 83 (VFA-83) an F/A-18 strike fighter squadron and as commander of Carrier Air Wing Eleven (CVW-11) aboard USS Nimitz.
+Cropper has embarked on eight extended overseas deployments aboard the aircraft carriers USS America (CV-66), USS Forrestal (CV-59), USS Enterprise (CVN-65), USS Eisenhower (CVN-69), and USS Nimitz (CVN-68) and flew nearly 5,000 hours in 43 different aircraft while logging over 1200 carrier arrested landings.

-The PBS television series Carrier was filmed while Cropper commanded the air wing aboard the USS Nimitz, and he appears in several episodes.
+The PBS television series Carrier was filmed while Cropper commanded CVW-11 aboard the USS Nimitz, and he appears in several episodes.

 Ashore

 Cropper attended the U.S. Naval Test Pilot School, served as a military assistant in the Office of Secretary of Defense William Cohen, and as the Navy Federal Executive Fellow at the Brookings Institution.
-He also led "Strike University" at the Naval Strike and Air Warfare Center, served as chief of staff, U.S. Third Fleet, and headed the Joint Chiefs of Staff Working Group chartered with the development of national level security strategy.
+He also led "Strike University" at the Naval Strike and Air Warfare Center (NSAWC), served as chief of staff, U.S. Third Fleet, and headed the Joint Chiefs of Staff Working Group chartered with the development of national level security strategy.